MelvinHK/Bank-Account-Console-App/README.md

-## This app was built using .NET 6.0; it is required to run the app.
+## Developed using .NET 6.0

-Please download the .NET 6.0 SDK if you haven't.
+How to run:

 1. Go to 31927Assignment1\bin\Release\net6.0
 2. Run 31927Assignment.exe